yelghali/Enterprise-Scale-for-AKS/Scenarios/AKS-BCDR/README.md

 * Use multiple node pools & nodes spanning AZs
 * Configure Taints & Tolerations , Pod Affinity
 * Use Toplogy Aware scheduling (optimally route traffic within the same zone to avoid latency)
+* Use Virtual Nodes to quicly span new containers

 * TODO: example / best practice for Taints & Tolerations using AZs

 for storage sources (Storage Class Configuration)